blue-pho3nix/check_mdi/README.md

 # check_mdi
-Python script to enumerate valid Microsoft 365 domains, retrieve tenant name, and check for an MDI instance.
+Python script to enumerate valid Microsoft 365 domains, retrieve the tenant name, and check for an MDI instance.

 Based on: https://github.com/expl0itabl3/check_mdi/